PerfunctoryOrator/chess/README.md

 - **Design and Development**: The platform was designed and developed by Yashdeep Singh Fauzdar.
 - **Chess Pieces and Board Colours**: Assets are sourced from [Lichess](https://lichess.org/).
-- **Icons**: Button glyphs and icons, such as the ‘tick’ and ‘cross’ beside the FEN input box, are provided by [Google Fonts](https://fonts.google.com/).
+- **Icons**: Button glyphs and icons are provided by [Google’s Material Icons](https://fonts.google.com/icons).

-## License
+## Licence

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/PerfunctoryOrator/chess/blob/main/LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for more details.
 The icons used in this project are from [Google’s Material Icons](https://fonts.google.com/icons) and are licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 See [LICENSE_Material_Icons](LICENSE_Material_Icons) for details.
+The original SVGs were slightly modified (removing `fill` attributes) for integration purposes.

 ---